- Official name: Republic of Estonia

 – in the latest Freedom House Index, Estonia ranked among the “free” countries, for both political rights and civil liberties;

-– Estonia also ranks second in the world in Internet Freedom, just behind Iceland and ahead of Canada, Germany, and the US.
+– Estonia also ranks first in the world in Internet Freedom, ahead of Iceland, Canada, Germany, Australia and the US;

 – in the Reporters Without Borders world Press Freedom Index, Estonia is also in the top ten.